 - Cover tightly for 5-10 minutes before serving.

 TIP: Scroll down to the bottom of this post for the full information.

 Yes!
 You can also make it ahead of time and warm it right before dinner, so it’s a stress-free entree option.
 And it means that the leftovers are good to eat for a few days after if you have some extra.

-- Be sure to cover the rice for half of the cooking.
+- Be sure to cover the rice during cooking.

-- When you remove the pan from the oven at the end of cooking, there may be a little liquid left and the rice may not be 100% super soft.
+- When you remove the pan from the oven at the end of cooking, there may be a little liquid left.
 This is okay!
-It will continue to cook a bit as it sits.
+It will continue to absorb the liquid a bit as it sits.